Board of Trustees

 CCAC's Honored Trustees Emeriti

 CCAC is pleased to recognize the achievements of those who have served as members of the Community College of Allegheny County Board of Trustees.
-The title of Trustee Emeritus is bestowed upon former Board members and those who have provided strong support and exceptional service to the college throughout the years.
+The title of Trustee Emeritus is bestowed upon former board members and those who have provided strong support and exceptional service to the college throughout the years.

 Grounded in a firm belief in the benefits of higher education, William "Bill" Robinson was one of the college's most ardent supporters, serving through the years as an educator, leader, advocate, mentor and treasured friend.